Costin Miereanu: Biography

 Miereanu taught at the Music Department of the University of Paris VIII in Vincennes between 1973 and 1981.
 Since 1981, he has been Professor of Philosophy, Aesthetics, and the Science of Art at the Sorbonne, as well as becoming artistic director of Éditions Salabert (in 1981) and co-founder (with Iannis Xenakis and others) of the Foundation Salabert (in 1981).
 He was also co-artistic director of the Ensemble 2e2m between 1982 and 1985, and in 1983 he became director of the Centre de Recherches en Esthétique des Arts Musicaux at the University of Paris 1 Panthéon-Sorbonne.
 In 1991, he became director of the laboratory "Esthétique des Arts Contemporains", associated with the CNRS.

 He was awarded the Gaudeamus International Composers Award in 1967, the Prix Georges Enesco of the SACEM in 1974, and the Prix de la Partition Pédagogique of the SACEM in 1992.

 In the late 1970s and early 1980s, Miereanu was associated with the Groupe d'étude et réalisation musicale (GERM), founded by Pierre Mariétan in 1966.
 Miereanu was also close to the composers around Ensemble l'Itinéraire (notably Tristan Murail and Gérard Grisey).

 The influence of semiotic thinking on Miereanu's musical narrativity and his polymorphous idea of art, which he called Poly-Art, were extensively described in a book, Fuite et conquête du champ musical, published in 1995 by Editions Klincksieck, with a preface by Daniel Charles.

-Miereanu died on August 20th, aged 82, in Tours, France.
+Miereanu died on 20 August 2025, aged 82, in Chambray-lès-Tours, France.